tfh0007/Mario-With-A-Gun/README.md

 * Learned how to create logic for movement of player and develop in game collision physics for background obejcts and enemies

-* Had to work with a team to complete the task
+* Worked with a team to complete the project

 * There was a limited deadline and my team was forced to make changes to cater to this deadline

-* Had to implement external custom resources such as soundtracks and visuals
+* Implemented external custom resources such as soundtracks and visuals